rxu17/Wine-Quality/README.md

 - Random Forest
 - More to come!

+## Grading Scale
+The accuracy is based on the number of matches between the predicted values and the actual values.
+Since there is no set test set, I'm using half of the wine data as my training set, and half as my testing.

 ## Citation:

 P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.